 Registration instructions for each local Baptist church

 - Have someone in your church be the points-person (this might be a volunteer who likes this stuff, or the church admin person, or a pastor).
-Get them to register your local church for the Church Life Survey – they need the Baptist Churches 6-digit “Group Code” which has been included in the monthly Support Crew email to church admin and pastoral staff since March 2023 – or contact the National Support Centre:
+Get them to register your local church for the Church Life Survey – they need the Baptist Churches 6-digit “Group Code” which has been included in every monthly Support Crew email to church admin and pastoral staff since March 2023 – or contact the National Support Centre:

 - Go to the Church Life Survey website: clsnz.org